cetorchia/climate-map/README.md

 # Data transformation

-You can transform the data from the NOAA using `transform-netcdf.py`.
+You can transform the data from the NOAA (assuming permission allows) using `transform-dataset.py`.
 This data transformation script is used to process the netCDF4 files into various formats so that the web application can read the climate data from the server.